Kegbot/kegbot-server/docs/source/install.rst

 Start the services
 ------------------

-Now, ask ``docker-compose`` to launch these services.
+Now, ask ``docker compose`` to launch these services.
 We will launch them in the foreground::

-    $ docker-compose up
+    $ docker compose up

 This may take a while, as the Docker system works to download the images it needs.
 Eventually, you should start seeing a series of output like the following::